very-good-science/our-handbook/README.md

 Your handbook can be used for as many or as few of these purposes as you like, but it should be a living document, which the group authors together.

 ## How to use
+Thank you for taking this opportunity to create a considered and healthy research culture for your group :sparkles:

 ### 1\.
 Make your own copy this repo
 * Fork the repo (if your group doesn't have a GitHub organisation, perhaps make one and fork to there).
 * Make all members of your team collaborators of the forked repo